Torjesn/FSM_Control/README.md

 # FSM_Control
-Diagram.net to FSM drawing
+FSM drawing of state machine.
-Hei
+Can be edited with https://app.diagrams.net/